rotundasoftware/cartero/README.md

 $ cartero views/**/index.js static/assets -t sass-css-stream -d ./views
 ```

+### Catalog of transforms

+Any browserify JavaScript transform will work with cartero.
+See the [parcelify documentation](https://github.com/rotundasoftware/parcelify#catalog-of-transforms) for a catalog of transforms that apply to other asset types.

 ### Built-in transforms

 There are two built-in transforms that cartero automatically applies to all packages.

 #### The relative to absolute path transform (style assets only)

-Cartero automatically applies a transform to your style assets that replaces relative urls with absolute urls (after any local / default transforms are applied).
+cartero automatically applies a transform to your style assets that replaces relative urls with absolute urls (after any local / default transforms are applied).
 This transform makes relative urls work even after css files are concatenated into bundles.
 For example, the following url reference in a third party module will work even after concatenation:

 ```css
 div.backdrop {